NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Cliffscale Lizardfolk.md

 Your toes are adapted for gripping and climbing.

-You gain the [[Feats/Combat Climber|Combat Climber]] feat as a bonus feat, and as long as you aren't wearing footwear, you can use the sticky pads on your feet to climb, leaving your hands free.
+You gain the [[Combat Climber|Combat Climber]] feat as a bonus feat, and as long as you aren't wearing footwear, you can use the sticky pads on your feet to climb, leaving your hands free.

 Additionally, if you roll a success on an Athletics check to climb, you get a critical success instead.